By Guy Chapman – Navarro County Gazette

 Don’t worry: This isn’t going to be all “doom and gloom” coverage for the next few days.
 With Valentine’s Day around the corner, and the likelihood of snow later this weekend, we’ll be covering that as well, and encourage our readers to contribute photos of their own weekend plans.

 As always, thanks for your support and patience through these next few days.
-We’ll get through this, but it’s going to be an interesting time for the record books as well.
+We’ll get through this, but it’s going to be an interesting time for the record books.

 Editor – Navarro County Gazette